 Skip to content

-Please read more below about Trinity’s STEM and Biosciences summer events before applying.
+Please read more below about Trinity’s Biosciences summer events before applying.
 Please keep in mind that for all our in-person events, all travel and food is covered or reimbursed by Trinity College, so there should be no cost to you.
 Our events are for current Year 12s in England or Wales, Year 13s in Northern Ireland or S5 in Scotland, to support progression to University.
-You can apply for one or both of Trinity’s:
+You can apply for one or both of these events, but will only be selected for one of them:

 • Tours of Trinity College